Yunaka1269/Musiconomics/README.md

 ## Questions
-- What are the correlations between popularity and audio features?
+- What are the correlations between genre and audio features over the years?
-- Does the duration of songs change over the years?
+-

 # Technologies Used